Getting to grips with Congenital Cataracts: Regular eye screenings, from birth, for every stage.

 What Are the Signs & Symptoms of Congenital Cataracts?

-The most noticeable symptom of congenital cataracts is a gray or white appearance in the pupil instead of the normal black.
+The most noticeable symptom of the condition is a gray or white appearance in the pupil instead of the normal black.
 The entire pupil may seem covered with a film, or there may be a distinct white spot within it.

 What Causes Congenital Cataracts?